 Welcome to Start School Later Texas!

-Texas Student Health Advisory Committee Issues Recommendations for Daily Class and Activity Start Times, November 2016.
+Texas Student Health Advisory Committee (SHAC) Issues Recommendations for Daily Class and Activity Start Times, November 2016.

 Improve education in Texas: Let teens get their sleep, Texas Tribune Op-ed by Debbie O. Moore, June 4, 2018.

 SSL Texas researched high school start times of 977 school districts in Texas.
 The earliest school start time goes to Aldine ISD with a daily start time of 6:55 AM.
 Bus routes for this district begin at 5:45 AM!
 Here are Texas high school start times by the numbers: